 • How many websites are linking back to content?
 Are they quality backlinks?

-Understanding bounce rates
+Understanding bounce rates of content marketing ROI

 Other metrics to look at include other consumption metrics, such as unique visits, downloads, how long visitors stayed on the site (are they visiting other pages?) and bounce rates.
 For instance, a company could be generating a ton of traffic, but if the bounce rate is high, the traffic isn’t converting to customers.
 Understanding bounce rates helps businesses understand the adjustments that have to be made to their content.